Camera

 I

+At the beginning of the clip, we are greeted with an extreme close up, which slowly zooms out over the matter of around 20 seconds.
+This scene both follows and breaks stereotypes that have been gathered over the years around the theme of youth.
 The mise-en-scene within the shot certainly does follow stereotypes of younger people, and this stereotype involves the use of the bed sheets.
 The duvet in particular; as it is covered in imagery of naked people.
 This is linked with the theories induced by Stanley hall in 1904.
 In one case, he argues that young people generally need a form of excitement, and quoted; "Youth must have excitement and if this is not at hand in the form of moral intellectual enthusiasms it is more prone to be sought in; sex, drink or drugs."

 However, on the contrary, there is one part of the scene which typically breaks the stereotype of teenagers being generally lazy beings; and this break of conventions is shown as the alarm clock goes off.
 Tony, the main protagonist, is in fact awake before the alarm has sounded, and therefore he is breaking the stereotype.
 A claim made by Bill Osgerby is definitely somewhat linked toward this convention of the scene, being that; "The portrayal of youth is not entirely pessimistic.'